scottrlarson/profession/content/updates/update-deceptive-design-recent-computers-laptops.md

 This will affect some of my services to you.
 I can still handle most repair issues with OEM computers, but I will no longer be performing hardware upgrades to any OEM Models.

 I apologize if this inconveniences you in any way.

+---

+List of features or actions that are encumbering the setup and experiencing of consumer grade computers and laptops:

+- Secure Boot Certification Authorities (a setting used to prevent operating system alternatives from being installed)
+- Preventing or creating friction in disabling Secure Boot
+- Enabling/Disabling USB ports
+- Preventing or creating friction in detection of aftermarket parts
+- Physical system design which prevents, or creates friction in repairing, replacing or upgrading components.
+- Using market dominance to pressure repair shops, or third party component manufacturers to abide my anti-competitive practices by making it more difficult to find and obtain parts.